artainmo/DevOps/cloud/README.md

 One benefit is consolidated billing, meaning across all accounts.
 Another benefit is discounts from aggregated usage.
 Reserved instances can be used across all the accounts of the organization.
 It also contains an API to automate AWS account creation.
 It also allows restriction of account privileges using Service Control Policies (SCP).<br>
 Organizational units (OU) represent a grouping of accounts.
 They can be nested in each other.
 The root OU for example contains all accounts and thus nested OUs.<br>
 SCP allows whitelisting or blacklisting IAM actions at the account or OU level but the master account it cannot affect.
 It applies to all Users and Roles of each account.
 SCP can be used to restrict access to certain services, or enforce PCI compliancy by disabling services.<br>
-It is recommended to create accounts per department and to use SCP.
+It is recommended to create accounts per department and to use SCP.<br>
+Removing an account from an organization is possible only if the account has the information that is required for it to operate as a standalone account.

 Consolidated billing, combines the usage across all AWS accounts in the AWS Organization to share the volume pricing.
 This combined usage can lead to benefits on discounts.
 In the end the organization only gets one bill.
 Reserved instances can be shared across accounts.